-Course Code: FLC 201 Credit Units: 02
+Course Code: FLC 201

-rising/falling), and same syllables with different tones mean different things.
+Chinese is a tonal language where each syllable in isolation has its definite tone (flat, falling, rising and rising/falling), and same syllables with different tones mean different things.
 When you say, "ma" with a third tone, it mean horse and "ma" with the first tone is Mother.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
-The course aims at training students

-Chinese is a tonal language where each syllable in isolation has its definite tone (flat, falling, rising and in practical skills and nurturing them to interact with a Chinese person.
-Course Contents: Module I Drills Practice reading aloud Observe Picture and answer the question.
+The course aims at training students in practical skills and nurturing them to interact with a Chinese person.

+Drills

+Practice reading aloud

+Observe Picture and answer the question.

 Tone practice.

 Practice using the language both by speaking and by taking notes.

 Introduction of basic sentence patterns.

 Measure words.

 Glad to meet you.
-Module II